 - Equitable Partnership – Equitable community involvement in the research process including prioritizing common goals, question development, planning, collection analysis, interpretation of data and dissemination.

 - Community Priorities – Elevating expertise of communities of color, emphasizing community strengths, and addressing self-determined community priorities through research.

-- Sustainable Capacity – Building long term and sustainable capacity among communities of color to develop their own expertise, define priorities and propose meaningful solutions which goes beyond a single study.
+- Sustainable Capacity – Building long-term and sustainable capacity among communities of color to develop their expertise, define priorities and propose meaningful solutions which go beyond a single study.